🔎 [i]>Car & Motorcycle Research

 - estimated value ranges.

-These help verify what you’re seeing in auction results.
+These can help verify what you’re seeing in auction results.

 📘 Tips

-- Save strong matches showing: venue • date • mileage • originality • condition • hammer price + buyer’s premium
+- Save strong matches showing: venue • date • mileage • originality • condition • reported sale price

 - Capture screenshots and store them in your research folder.

-- Note when specific features add value (rare options, original paint, matching numbers, low mileage)
+- Note when specific features add value, such as rare options, original paint, matching numbers where applicable, or unusually low mileage.

 - If comparable results vary sharply, flag them — you’ll revisit this in Step 3.